IntersectMBO/product-website/docs/vision/vision-2030.md

 ### Vision

-Cardano is the most secure, reliable and decentralized-censorship-resistant blockchain for mission critical applications to power economies of the future.
+Cardano is the most secure, reliable and censorship-resistant blockchain for mission critical applications to power economies of the future.